-By Ski Ingram
+by Ski Ingram

+I arrived in Viet Nam in September 1970.
+I was assigned to Charlie Company 1st Battalion of the 503rd Infantry, 173rd Airborne Brigade, (Separate).
+My platoon was assigned to a small hilltop overlooking the rice paddies about three miles east of the village of Phu My (Fu Me).
 Life was hard and very uncomfortable.
-We slept in a hole in the ground that was covered with PSP (pierced steel plank) with sand bags stacked on top.
-There was no running water and the food was mostly C-rations, cold rations at that.
+We slept in a hole in the ground that was covered with PSP (perforated medal planking, shown to the right), with sandbags stacked on top.
+There was no running water, and the food was mostly C-rations, cold rations at that.
 Once a week we were re-supplied by helicopter.
-Among other things we got clean clothes and a hot meal from the mess hall.
+Among other things we got clean clothes and hot food.
 The hot food was not great, but at least it was hot.

 It was nearing Thanksgiving Day.
 We were all looking forward to the day as we were told that our re-supply day would be on Thanksgiving Day.
 That meant hot turkey dinner.
 We all talked about what we might have for dinner.
 We just knew it would be sliced turkey, stuffing, potatoes and gravy, sweet potatoes, and pumpkin pie just like we all had at home on the holiday.